Lasklu/gorillavision/reid-system/readme.md

 #### Identification
 You can also run training and database creation individually.
 To do so start the docker container, provide the required arguments in the according sections (train, predict and create_db) in the config file and run "train_identification.py" or "create_identification_db.py" in the docker container.

+To train the identification model, the images should be provided cropped to the gorilla and all images belonging to an individual should be stored in an according folder.

+## Data
+We provide some preprocessed data and models on the server.
+These can also be used to reproduce our results.
+The dataset splits are created using a custom stratified sampling with a split of 70% for training, and 30% for creating the database and evaluating against.

+- Data to train and evaluate the detection model
+-- TODO

+- Data to train and evaluate the prediction model: `/scratch1/wildlife_conservation/data/gorilla_experiment_splits/k-fold-splits`
+-- Open-Set: All folders ending with openset=True
+-- Closed-Set: All folders ending with openset=False

+- Pretrained models and database for demo purposes
+-- Face detection model: `/scratch1/wildlife_conservation/demo/models/yolov7_face_model.pt`
+-- Body detection model: `/scratch1/wildlife_conservation/demo/models/yolov7_body_model.pt`
+-- re-id model (trained on all individuals): `/scratch1/wildlife_conservation/demo/models/identification_model.ckpt` -- database (all individuals): `/scratch1/wildlife_conservation/demo/models/db`

 <a name="contributors"></a>
 ### Contributors ✨